Eight Important Factors to Consider When Making Lentil Soup

 Hearty and nutritious, vegan or meaty, lentil soup has many forms.
 Make it a staple of your cold-weather cooking by following our rules to soup success.

 When it's cold, everyone needs a comforting bowl of soup, and lentil soup wins on so many levels.
-Lentils are pulses, a member of the legume family, and they are protein packed: One cup of cooked lentils has 6 to 18 grams of protein and is also an excellent source of soluble fiber.
-And unlike their beany kin, lentils cook up quickly in a soup, making them a great choice for a speedy meal: a satisfying soup made in just one pot.
+Lentils are pulses, a member of the legume family, and they are protein-packed: One cup of cooked lentils has six to 18 grams of protein and is also an excellent source of soluble fiber.
+And unlike their beany kin, lentils cook quickly, making them a great choice for a speedy, satisfying soup made in just one pot.

 Different types of lentils cook in different amounts of time.
 Some, like red lentils, dissolve as they cook and make for a smooth soup.
 Others, such as green and brown lentils, hold their shape and make a soup with more texture.

-A little onion and garlic sauteed in olive oil is all you need to form a flavor base for the soup.
-A mixture of carrots, onion, and celery brings more aromatic flavors, like in this classic recipe.
+A little onion and garlic sautéed in olive oil are all you need to form a flavor base for the soup.
+A mixture of carrots, onion, and celery brings more aromatic flavors, like in our classic Lentil Vegetable Soup.

 The options are endless: root vegetables such as parsnips, rutabaga, and turnips, add a subtle sweetness to the soup.
 Mushrooms up the unami factor, while tomatoes stand in for some of the broth and brighten the flavors.
 Greens, like Swiss chard, can be added close to the end of cooking.

 Lentils are the starting point.
 Depending on the herbs and spices you use, your soup can be altogether different.
 Go classic with thyme and bay or curry flavors or fresh ginger.
 Garnish with cilantro or parsley or chives when you serve.
 Always start the soup using the same lentils and vegetables and broth combination, but change it up each time by using a different combination of spices or adding parsley and grated Parmesan when you serve.